 With this article, we want to assert and reassert that it is not very late for your nonprofit to come up with its New Year’s resolutions.
 When we say resolution, it only means betterment, an improvement in you as a professional or in your nonprofit could be very beneficial.
 Improving your organization would also help in your nonprofit fundraising and all of its functioning.
 Indeed, there is no specific time to decide on improvement, but the beginning of the year surely is a good time.
-Here are a few resolutions that could bring about great results at the end of the year.
+Here are a few nonprofit new year resolutions that could bring about great results at the end of the year.

 Clean and utilize your database